 Research Interest: Developing computational models to take advantage of existing datasets to study the dynamics and mechanisms of transcriptional gene regulation and propose testable hypotheses.

 Research Interest: DNA Metabolism in bacteria and phages.

-I chose UCHC for its emphasis on evidence-based dentistry and its significant research contributions.
-Over the past three years, UCHC has given me the skills to be an inquisitive self-learner.
+I chose UConn Health for its emphasis on evidence-based dentistry and its significant research contributions.
+Over the past three years, UConn Health has given me the skills to be an inquisitive self-learner.
 Looking forward to learning even more during my time here!

 David N. Paglia